 Jumping even farther outside the marketing box, I installed SumoMe pop-ups on a men’s blog with astonishing results.
 When I analyze the data, it’s fairly obvious to see when the pop-up was installed, because within one month, my subscription rate more than doubled!

 6. Leverage Social Proof

 One of the keys to leveraging social proof is volume.
-The bigger numbers you have, the better.
+The greater the numbers you have, the better.

-If you have 2,000 email subscribers, 10,000 Facebook fans, 15,000 Twitter followers, and 5,000 RSS readers (they’re people too), you’re doing better than most, but none of those numbers are particularly impressive.
+For example, if you have 2,000 email subscribers, 10,000 Facebook fans, 15,000 Twitter followers, and 5,000 RSS readers, you’re doing better than most, but none of those numbers are particularly impressive.
 You want a potential subscriber to look at your “proof” and think, “Wow, a lot of people like what you’re doing!”

-So why not just add all those numbers together?
-“32,000 followers/readers/subscribers” is a lot more impressive of a number.
+Why not just add all the numbers above together?
+32,000 followers/readers/subscribers is a lot more impressive number.